 The European Union has adopted legislation, in the form of directives to be implemented in each member state, concerning the regulation of medical devices within the European Union.
 The directives include, among others, the Medical Device Directive that establishes standards for regulating the design, manufacture, clinical trials, labeling, and vigilance reporting for medical devices.
-Our PURE EP system may be affected by this legislation.
+Our PURE EP may be affected by this legislation.
 Under the European Union Medical Device Directive, medical devices are classified into four classes, I, IIa, IIb, and III, with class I being the lowest risk and class III being the highest risk.
-Under the Medical Device Directive, a competent authority is nominated by the government of each member state to monitor and ensure compliance with the Medical Device Directive.
-The competent authority of each member state then designates a notified body to oversee the conformity assessment procedures set forth in the Medical Device Directive, whereby manufacturers demonstrate that their devices comply with the requirements of the Medical Device Directive and are entitled to bear the CE mark.
+Under the Medical Device Directive, a competent authority is nominated by the government of each member state to monitor and ensure compliance with the Medical Device Directive, whereby manufactures demonstrate that their devices comply with the requirements of the Medical Device Directive and are entitled to bear the CE mark.
 CE is an abbreviation for Conformité Européenne (or European Conformity) and the CE mark, when placed on a product, indicates compliance with the requirements of the applicable directive.
 Medical devices properly bearing the CE mark may be commercially distributed throughout the European Union.
-Failure to obtain the CE mark will preclude us from selling the PURE EP System and related products in the European Union.
+Failure to obtain the CE mark will preclude us from selling the PURE EP and related products in the European Union.